 Fears over children’s care homes in Britain harbouring some of the worst cases of communal infection have been sparked, after a report shared with this site outlined a number of cases in several care homes where children and staff appear to have contracted the virus.

-The report, which was published on Monday by the Independent Children’s Homes Association (ICHA), includes information circulated among over 400 care homes.
+The report, which was published on Monday by the Independent Children’s Homes Association (ICHA), includes information circulated to 400 care homes.

 One care home, which could not be contacted for further information, confirmed in the report that all twelve of its children had become ill.
 At least two homes said two of their carers had tested positive for COVID-19, with three members of staff requiring hospital admission.
 Other care home managers said they had isolated staff with “quite severe symptoms”.

 It is likely that the current ICHA report outlining COVID-19 outbreaks within these settings are conservative, with many more children infected with the virus.
-The report also only incorporates independent care home contributions, and does not include care homes run by local authorities in England and Wales.
+The report also only incorporates voluntary contributions from independent care homes, and does not include updates from care homes run by local authorities in England and Wales.

 The Department of Education and the Department of Health and Social Care’s hands-off approach towards children in care during the outbreak may partially be down to ongoing myths about how the novel Coronavirus affects children.